charlie-wong/coding-style/cpp/Scoping.rst

     // In header file: .h
     //
     // Notice:
-    // the open curly of namespace on the same line with the keyword, becase they are special. namespace mynamespace {
+    // the namespace open curly on the same line with the keyword.
+They are special, ain't they? namespace mynamespace {

     // All declarations are within the namespace scope.